Tzarnal/Buzzbox/README.md

                                hearthstonejson format or a simple text file.
                                Exclusive with input-directory.

-  -d, --input-directory        Path to director of files ot be streamed, must
+  -d, --input-directory        Path to directory of files to be streamed, must
                                be in hearthstonejson format or a simple text file.
 Exclusive with file input.